sreesohtml/uniswap-slippage-trading-bot/README.md

 #### Does it work on other chains or DEXes as well?

 Currently the bot is dedicated only for Ethereum on Uniswap pools.

+---

+### 🤝 Contribute & Customize
+**Want to improve the bot?**
+1. Fork the repo.
+2. Add your enhancements (e.g., new pool filters, gas optimizations).
+3. Submit a PR!